Podes

-In Greek mythology, Podes (Ποδής) was the son of Eetion, and thus the brother of Andromache, the wife of Hector, whom he is said to have befriended.
+In Greek mythology, Podes (Ποδής) was the son of Eetion, and thus the brother of Andromache, the wife of Hector, whom he is said to have been a feast friend of.

 Traditional treatment

 Podes fought on the side of the Trojans in the Trojan War, and was killed by Menelaus.
 However, in Book 6 of the Iliad, Andromache claims that her seven brothers have been killed by Achilles.
 This contradiction is not resolved.

+According to Athenaeus, the term feast friend was more akin to a parasite and flatterer, which is why it was symbolic for Menelaus to wound him in the stomach.